MicrosoftDocs/learn/learn-pr/wwl-sci/incident-management-sentinel/includes/6-exercise-investigate-incident.md

 ## Delete a VM

-Next, you delete the VM you created, to test rule detection and incident creation.
+To test rule detection and incident creation, delete the VM you created.

 1. In the Azure portal, search for and select **Virtual machines**.
 2. On the **Virtual machines** page, select the checkbox next to named **simple-vm**, and then select **Delete** from the toolbar.